 6. Use freezer-safe containers to store your food.

 Plastic containers, glass containers or jars, or freezer bags all work great.
 Be sure you have freezer bags instead of “storage bags”; storage bags use a thinner plastic, and aren’t designed for the freezer.
+These are the food storage containers you need in your kitchen.

 7. Give your food an extra layer of protection.

 You can do this by wrapping it in plastic wrap or aluminum foil before putting it in your container or freezer bag.
 Only use plastic wrap, waxed paper and aluminum foil if you are also using a container or freezer bag.
 None of these, on their own, will keep enough air out to prevent freezer burn.
-If you’re storing a liquid—a soup, for example—pour it into the container, leaving about ½ in. of headroom (the liquid will expand when it freezes).
+If you’re storing a liquid, like freezing soup, for example—pour it into the container, leaving about ½ in. of headroom (the liquid will expand when it freezes).
 Cover the surface of the liquid with plastic wrap, smooth the plastic so that it makes contact over the surface of the food, then put the lid on the container.

 8. Squeeze out the air.

 When using freezer bags, press out as much air as possible from the bag before freezing the food.
 If you have a vacuum storage system, this is the best possible solution.
+If not, check out our favorite trick for how to remove air from a freezer bag.

 9. Know when to toss it.

 Finally, it may go without saying, but don’t keep food for too long.
 No matter how well wrapped and protected, food will hit its expiry date after about 9 months in the freezer.
 So make sure you record the date on the food you freeze, and that you use or discard it after 9 months.
+Here’s a handy guide for how long frozen food lasts.

-Now that you know how to protect your food from the dreaded freezer burn, you can fill your freezer (but remember, no more than three-quarters full!) with delicious appetizers, main meals and desserts for a rainy day!
+Now that you know how to protect your food from the dreaded freezer burn, you can fill your freezer (but remember, no more than three-quarters full!) with delicious make-ahead appetizers, main meals and desserts for a rainy day!